usmqe/usmqe-testdoc/test_strategy.rst

 Test Strategy Identifier
 ***************************************************
-This is master strategy for testing `Tendrl`_.
+This is master strategy for testing `Tendrl Project`_.
-In case of any questions please contact `USMQE group`_.
+In case of any questions please contact `USM QE team`_.

 References
 ***************************************************